 Check the oil level using the dipstick or sight glass to ensure it reaches the recommended range.

-Skipping oil changes can lead to a variety of problems.
-Over time, the oil becomes dirty and loses its lubricating properties, resulting in more friction and wear on engine parts.
+Skipping an oil change interval can lead to a variety of problems.
+Over time, the oil becomes degraded and loses its lubricating properties, resulting in more friction and wear on engine parts.

 This can result in reduced engine performance, decreased fuel efficiency, overheating, and potentially severe engine damage.